MailToolbox/mail_plugger/docs/usage_of_api_attachments_in_ruby_on_rails.md

 end
 ```

-Then change `app/views/test_mailer/send_test.html.erb` and add inline attachment.
+Then change the `app/views/test_mailer/send_test.html.erb` file and add an inline attachment.

 ```erb
 <p>Test email body</p>
 <%= image_tag attachments['image2.png'].url %>
 ```

-In the `rails console` we can try it out.
+In the `rails console`, we can try it out.

 ```ruby
 TestMailer.send_test.deliver_now!